boppetson/personal-website/content/posts/2021-10-28-lego-instructions.md

 There are a lot of smart design choices here that make the task easier.
 Too many to explore fully, but I'll mention a few of my favorites.

+### Consistency

 * Every step has its required pieces in the top left.
 The placement of this box never changes.
 If you get lost or don't know if you have the right piece, you can always return to safety in the top left.

+### Relate new to the old

-* New stuff is always introduced in relation to what you already know.
-The goal of step 4 is to build a sub-section.
-The designers purposfully included the main unit (something you are well familiar with at this point) in the step.
+* New concepts are always introduced in relation to what you already know.
+The goal of step 4 is to build a subsection.
+The designers visually included the main unit (something you are well familiar with at this point) in the step.
 Thus, there's no confusion as to the sub-section's purpose: it's going to get added to the unit.

+### Clear visual hierarchy

 * The visual hierarchy lets me know exactly the order in which I need to do things.
 Top left: start by gathering the required parts.
 Middle: build up the sub-section.
 Bottom right: add it to the unit.

 Some of these decisions are obvious.
 Like duh, you should make sequential steps flow down the page from top to bottom and left to right.
 Or duh, it's obviously a good idea to make things consistent between pages.

 Unfortunately, these "obvious" decisions aren't as obvious as they seem.
-Otherwise, we wouldn't end up with so many confusing, poorly designed things.
+Otherwise, we wouldn't end up with so many confusing, poorly-designed things.
 Just take a look at this instruction sheet for a chair I found on the internet.

 ![](/media/furniture-manual.png)